mvujovich/IA22/README.md

 Author: Mirjana Vujovich
 Created for IB CS 2020-22

-### TODOs:
+### TODOs (ordered):
+- Fix bug where photos keep refreshing in the home view
+- Add profile photo functionality and fix profile views accordingly
+- Add ability to update/edit profile information (with Firebase)
+- Add sidebar to main home page that opens smoothly
+- Sort posts chronologically for all table views of posts
-- Add checkboxes for categories
+- Add checkboxes for categories in the upload view
-- Add "menu" on home page
+- Convert "categories" to an array data type accordingly
-- Add navigation bar at the top
+- Add navigation bar at the top of the whole app
-- Update home feed interface (by a lot)
-- Replicate home feed for profile view
-- Add the ability to comment
+- Add the ability to comment within the table views
+    - Add these comments to Firebase in an array
+    - Display comments in table view cells
-- Add moderation abilities
+- Add moderation screen with basic approval/rejection
+- Add ability to save posts from table views
+- Add view for saved posts (from self profile view)

 ### Completed TODOs:
 - Integrate Firebase storage (image support; for uploading posts)
 - Fix and update upload interface (relatively okay for now)
+- Replicate home feed for profile view (still basic at the moment)

 ### Dependencies:
 - Firebase Auth